ericproffitt/TopicModelsVB.jl/README.md

 ...
 ```

-The lex and user files are dictionaries mapping positive integers to terms and usernames (resp.).
+The lex and user files are tab delimited dictionaries mapping positive integers to terms and usernames (resp.).
 For example,

 ```
 1    this